-There was also the sales pitch stating how many readers they have and what impact it could have for me.
+There was also the sales pitch stating how many readers they have and what impact it could have on my business.

 Follow up phone call…

 Yesterday came the call asking if I would like to go ahead.
-I politely declined and pointed out that I don’t pay for adverts as I already have enough work on thanks to the website and referrals from existing customers.
+I politely declined and pointed out that I don’t pay for adverts.
+I already have enough work on thanks to the website and referrals from existing customers.

 Compromised Security Advice